YannickSpoerl/JavaOpenMensa/README.md

 # Java-Wrapper for the OpenMensa.org API
-Makes retrieving data from OpenMensa.org in Java really easy! </br>
+Easy access to all canteens and meals from the openmensa.org API in Java! </br>
 ## How to use </br>
 **The Canteens** </br>
 First you need to create a Parser-object.
 As for now it only works with following URL as parameter: "https://openmensa.org/api/v2/canteens": </br>